Ethanol as raw material - Sekab

 Ethanol for the environment for over 100 years

 Ethanol has been produced for over 100 years in Örnsköldsvik’s biorefinery area.
 Ethanol was the residual product obtained in the manufacture of pulp.
-Today, special viscose is manufactured and the ethanol is classified as a sustainable raw material.
+Today, special viscose is manufactured by our neighbour Domsjö Fabriker and the ethanol is classified as a sustainable raw material.

 This ethanol is classified as second-generation ethanol since the raw material used is a residual product from already existing production, in this case special cellulose for viscose.
 In everyday language it is also called forest ethanol.
 First-generation ethanol is produced from agricultural products such as sugar cane, cereal or corn.